 The CAES remains a three-way partnership between UC Davis, Wells Fargo Bank, and the California agribusiness community.
-Several of the CAES steering committee members, including John Harris, David Gill, Jim Boswell, and Chris Rufer, were also instrumental in starting the CAES and remain active in its planning and operations today.
+Several of the CAES steering committee members, including John Harris, David Gill, and Chris Rufer, were also instrumental in starting the CAES and remain active in its planning and operations today.

 Through its 16 offerings, the CAES has presented 123 case studies and issue papers on key challenges confronting agribusiness.
 Each seminar enrolls 80–90 of California’s leading agribusiness executives on an invitation-only basis.